drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Scrublet.rst

   | singlet                      | 19131     |
   +------------------------------+-----------+

-    - To check whether the numbe of doublets identified by Scrublet_ is consistent with the expected doublet rate expected based on the number of droplets that you captured, you can use our `Expected Doublet Estimation Calculator <test.html>`__.
+    - To check whether the number of doublets identified by Scrublet_ is consistent with the expected doublet rate expected based on the number of droplets that you captured, you can use our `Expected Doublet Estimation Calculator <test.html>`__.

 - ``scrublet_results.tsv``